Young the Giant: Mirror Master (2018)

 The band released the first single, "Simplify", from their upcoming album on June 14, 2018.
 The album's second single, "Superposition", was released on August 23, 2018, along with an announcement that Mirror Master would be released on October 12, 2018, by Elektra Records.
 The band released the third single, "Heat of the Summer", on September 21, 2018.
 "Call Me Back", the fourth single and last before the album's release, was released on October 5, 2018.

 American Bollywood (2022–present)

+The band announced the release of their fifth studio album titled American Bollywood on June 15, 2022, accompanied by the release of its first single, "Wake Up".
+It marks their first project as an independent artist, having created Jungle Youth Records and partnering with AWAL for distribution in an effort to retain ownership of their masters.

+The album is structured around the Mahabharata, an ancient Indian mythology and religious text, and is divided into four acts with four songs each: "I: Origins", "II: Exile", "III: Battle", and "IV: Denouement".
+Though it stays true to the collective immigrant roots of the entire band, more focus is given to Gadhia's personal experience and connection to his culture, specifically telling the story of his parents' immigration from India to the United States.
+The band took inspiration from Bollywood media, psychedelic surf rock, and spaghetti western film scores to build the album's sonic landscape, blending eastern instruments (e.g. tabla, harmonium, and sitar) with western musical conventions.

-The band released the single, “Wake Up”, on June 15, 2022.
-Other songs from the first act of their American Bollywood album, named "Act I: Origins", were released on July 15, 2022.
-The band also premiered a video for the album's title song, "American Bollywood", on YouTube on July 15, 2022.
-The three other acts were named, "Act II: Exile", "Act III: Battle", and "Act IV: Denouement".
-A total of sixteen songs were released on the American Bollywood album in the form of the four separate acts with four songs each, and the songs were released as a full album on November 16, 2022.
+"Act I: Origins", was released on July 15, 2022 alongside a music video for the album's title song, "American Bollywood".
+"Act II: Exile" was released on August 12 with music videos for "The Walk Home" and "My Way".
+"Act III: Battle" was released on October 7 with a music video for "Dollar Store".
+The full album with the last act, "IV: Denouement", was released on November 16, 2022 with an accompanying music video for "Otherside".
 The American Bollywood tour began on October 12, 2022 at the Red Rocks Amphitheatre in Morrison, Colorado.